nyudlts/go-csvcache/README.md

 #### Notes on the CSV File Structure
-The cache contents are persisted on disk as a CSV file.
+* The cache contents are persisted on disk as a CSV file.

-The unique identifier for a record (row) in the CSV file MUST always be in the first column.
+* The unique identifier for a record (row) in the CSV file MUST always be in the first column.

-The consuming application needs to know the order and number of fields in a given record.
+* The application needs to know the order and number of fields in a given record.

 #### General Warning:
-* The entire contents of the cache file are loaded into memory, so please take into account any memory limitations in your computing environment before using this package.
+* The entire contents of the cache file are loaded into memory, so please take into account any memory limitations in your computing environment before using this package to cache large amounts of data.

-#### Specific Example
+#### Example
 ```

 //------------------------------------------------------------------------------